niranjanbala/remoteinbound.com/NETLIFY_DEPLOYMENT_GUIDE.md

-# Netlify Deployment Guide - RemoteInbound
+# Netlify Deployment Guide - Remote Inbound

 ## 🚀 **Environment Variables Setup**

-The RemoteInbound application requires environment variables to be configured in Netlify for the database connection to work properly.
+The Remote Inbound application requires environment variables to be configured in Netlify for the database connection to work properly.

 ### **Required Environment Variables**